 My wife and I have three children, a dog and a cat.
 I have a deep love for the outdoors and enjoy many outdoor activities such as hunting, fishing, cross-country motorcycle riding and snowmobiling.
 I enjoy fixing my own cars and trucks and I am very interested in performance engines of all types.
 My greatest joy in life is spending time with my family.

 Hi!
 My name is Dennis Adomaitis.
 I work in the Manufacturing Program as a Career Technical Education Specialist.
 I have worked at the Transition Center for 16 plus years, in various programs.
-I returned to the Manufacturing program last year (2017).
+I returned to the Manufacturing in 2017.
 I find it very satisfying to help students develop their work behaviors and program skills.

 Prior to working at Kent ISD, most of my job experiences have been assembly, repair or maintenance related.
 Some examples are: machine shop work, the bicycle business, and apartment maintenance.
 I attended Aquinas College for several years before transferring to the University of Michigan.